 The Batman canon read through is back.
 We’ve had a great run of books so far which set up Batman’s early years.
-He’s clashed with villains, saved people from human sacrifices and been close to getting caught a couple of times.
+He’s clashed with villains, saved people from human sacrifices and been close to getting caught in a couple of them himself!

 This 1990 book follows up on Hugo Strange after his appearance in the Monster Men and really really shows you why his surname fits him so well (Cue Mannequin Sex).
 This book isn’t regarded as canon by some but to please the ones who do, I’ve read it!
 After going through it, it raises a lot of questions.

 Should this book be cemented in The Dark Knight’s history or should it be avoided in the same way you avoid your Wanker Uncle Bobby until it’s your birthday and you need money cos those Batman comics don’t pay for themselves?
 Read my review to find out.